 Bottles and Containers Outside food and beverages, including water, are not permitted in the Grand Ole Opry House at any time.

-Opry Box Office Due to construction, the Opry Box Office is currently located in a separate building to the right of The Grand Ole Opry House.
+Opry Box Office The Opry Box Office is located to the left of The Grand Ole Opry House.
 Please look for directional signage upon your arrival in the Opry Plaza.

 |Standard Hours (February — October)|

 |January, November and December Hours|